 Whether it’s cliffside vows on Vancouver Island, a cozy forest in the Gulf Islands, or the shores of Tofino, British Columbia elopements open up endless possibilities for stunning, meaningful backdrops.

-You’re not limited to banquet halls or booking venues a year in advance.
-Instead, you can choose a place that resonates with your story—a favorite hiking spot, a quiet meadow, or the place you first said “I love you.”
+You’re not limited to banquet halls or booking venues a year in advance, like with big weddings.
+Instead, you can choose a place for your intimate wedding that resonates with your story—a favorite hiking spot, a quiet meadow, or the place you first said “I love you.”

 4. Invite Your Closest—or No One at All